Variational Transformer: A Framework Beyond the Trade-off between Accuracy and Diversity for Image Captioning: Introduction

-In this work, our main contributions are: \textbf{1)} We propose a novel model to promote accuracy and diversity at the same time, with $\mathbf{1.1}$ and $\mathbf{4.8}$ percent boost in accuracy (CIDEr) and diversity (self-CIDEr). \textbf{2)} We propose two assurance programs to make sure that our model generates diverse captions under a solid accuracy guidance. \textbf{3)} We also achieve the best trade-off performance in two newly proposed measurements, comparing with the human baseline (only 0.46 percent backward to the human-oriented boundary).
+In this work, our main contributions are: \textbf{1)} We uncover the relation between common metrics and the semantic correlation for image captioning and make a comprehensive analysis. \textbf{2)} We propose a novel framework to promote accuracy and diversity at the same time, with $\mathbf{1.1}$ and $\mathbf{4.8}$ percent boost respectively. \textbf{3)} We also achieve the best retrieval and trade-off performance in a newly proposed measurement, comparing with the human baseline (only 0.46 percent backward to the human-oriented boundary).